sh3bu/CyberSecurity_lab/3 - LAN Based Insider Attacks/README.md

 ## 4. Invoke ‘sslstrip tool’ for stealing passwords from any machine that is connected to a LAN by stripping the HTTPS connection.

+Sslstrip is a tool that can be used to perform a man-in-the-middle (MITM) attack on a network by intercepting HTTP traffic and downgrading HTTPS connections to plain HTTP.
+This means that the tool can be used to intercept sensitive information, including passwords, that would normally be encrypted and protected when transmitted over HTTPS.

 ## 5. Use arp_cop and scan_poisoner plugins to learn about the detection of ARP attacks.